Robert Wickens: Pocono accident

 Several factors helped Wickens survive: he ducked down so his head did not hit any solid object, the cockpit did not strike the steel pole, and forces of the impact were dissipated in the destruction of the car, sparing Wickens.

 Wickens' car was withdrawn from the Bommarito Automotive Group 500, while teammate James Hinchcliffe, also involved in the accident, was cleared to race.
 The No. 6 car did return to the track at Portland with Carlos Muñoz behind the wheel of the car.
 In a press release on September 6, owners Sam Schmidt and Ric Peterson said: "the 6 is his when he comes back".
 The second car was renumbered to 7 for the 2019 season where Marcus Ericsson drove the car.
+Despite this press statement, the No. 6 car did make a brief return during the 2022 season, when it was driven by Juan Pablo Montoya at Indianapolis before making a full return to the sport from 2023 onwards.

 Despite missing the final three races of the 2018 season, Wickens had already collected enough points to earn the 2018 IndyCar Rookie of the Year award.

+Recovery

 On 21 November 2018, Wickens published a video of him walking a few steps with machine assistance during his rehab, showcasing the movement of his legs.

 On 30 January 2019, Wickens published another video showing him riding a spin bike on his own and without any assistance.

 On 8 July 2019, Wickens announced he would be driving the parade lap for the Honda Indy Toronto, using hand controls.